-Millions of books such as the important classic English herbals of the 16th and 17th centuries can be downloaded to your computer, tablet or smart phone as portable pdfs.
-For example, it is known that the Pilgrims who landed at what is now Plymouth, Massachusetts in 1620 carried with them a copy of the 1597 edition of The Herball of John Gerarde.
-A scanned, digital copy of the original book which looks just like the printed volume as a searchable pdf resides on my iPad.
+Millions of books such as the important classic English herbals of the 16th and 17th centuries can be downloaded as portable pdfs.
+For example, it is known that the Pilgrims who landed at what is now Plymouth, Massachusetts in 1620 carried with them a copy Ram’s Little Dodeon—A briefe epitome of the new herbal or history of plants [collected from a Dutch herbal].
 One of the first books to enumerate food and medicinal plants found in Maine is by John Josselyn (1630-1675)—New England Rarities Discovered: In Birds, Beasts, Fishes, Serpents, and Plants of That Country published in 1672.
 You can buy an original from an antiquarian book dealer for about $17,500.
 Or you can download a pdf copy for free from www.biodiversitylibrary.org or from www.archive.org.

 The new digital reality give us access to the world’s great libraries and rare books that heretofore required an appointment, credentials, and significant time in a rare book room in a major library.
 This creates the opportunity to discovery where a particular use for a plant may have originated.
 For example, a folk preventative and remedy for gout, passed down through generations, is eating copious amounts of wild strawberries in early summer.
-As fate would have it, this was a serendipitous discovery of the founder of modern botanical and zoological taxonomy, Carlos Linnaeus (1707-1778) who suffered from a severe gout attack in 1749, and by chance ate a handful of wild strawberries which relieved his gout (as noted in his diary).
+This is a serendipitous discovery of the founder of modern botanical and zoological taxonomy, Carlos Linnaeus (1707-1778) who suffered from a severe gout attack in 1749, and by chance ate a handful of wild strawberries which relieved his gout (as noted in his diary).
 Almost all of the published works of Linnaeus are now on-line as downloadable pdfs.

-Once we have a sense of traditional or historic use, modern print literature and database resources such as internet search engines such as PubMed (the database of the National Library of Medicine, the world’s largest medical library), Google Scholar, and other free resources will help us to separate the wheat from the chaff.
+Once we have a sense of traditional or historic use, modern print literature and database resources such as PubMed—the database of the National Library of Medicine, (the world’s largest medical library), Google Scholar, and other free resources will help us to separate the wheat from the chaff.

 Questions to Explore

-1).
-What is the plant’s identity and pertinent morphological features for field i.d.?
+- 1).
+What is the plant’s identity and how do we i.d. it?

-2).
+- 2).
 Where does the plant originate and what is its habitat?
-Is the plant indigenous to Maine?
+Is the plant indigenous to Maine (or where you live)?
 Is it rare or widespread?
 Is it an invasive alien?
 What is the plant’s geography in Maine and elsewhere?

 No library of books, electronic network or database of information can replace the knowledge gained from the tactile experience inherent in being human—touching, tasting, observing and smelling the plants that grow around us.
 A walk in the woods is a chance to get to know the plants around us.